Emanuelf-sfsu/SFAUTOMALL/README.md

 # SFAUTOMALL

-For Introduction to databases, we were required to build a database of our choosing.
+For Introduction to Databases (CSC675), we were required to build a database of our choosing.
 Below is the ER diagram that we were required to create.
 The database was suppost to has at least 4 entities and 3 relationships.

 The ER diagram below was designed for a car dealership to keep track of its business.